 Advanced Training - Line managers may identify additional safeguarding training needs during the annual appraisal process.
-The DCPO and Deputy(s) will need to refresh their specialist training every three years.
+The DCPO and Deputy(s) will need to refresh their specialist training every two years.

-External Training - the Hertfordshire Safeguarding Children's Board and other agencies provide a number of free / very low-cost specialised training sessions each year e.g. 'bites and bruises', 'child sexual exploitation' 'working with families with domestic violence.'
+External Training - the Hertfordshire Safeguarding Children's Partnership, HCCs Families First team and other agencies provide a number of free / very low-cost specialised training sessions each year e.g. 'bites and bruises', 'child sexual exploitation' 'working with families with domestic violence.'
 The DCPO will work with Personnel to highlight these opportunities to staff as appropriate.

-Personnel will ensure that safeguarding training is recorded on the Snowdrop personnel system.
+Personnel will ensure that safeguarding training is recorded on the iTrent personnel system.